hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

     we expose the core ideas of our plans to the brain hive of the entire company.
 We focus closer on what truly matters to leadership: To confirm or to disconfirm an open hypothesis.
 - Tool Blindness
-  - Instead of celebrating "marking something off the list", without talking to the customer or looking at the KPIs is hardly possible with such a visualization.
-If no iteration was done or the KPI didn't move, the real impact of the work is clearly visible.
+  - Celebrating "marking something off the list", without talking to the customer or looking at the KPIs, is hardly possible with such a visualization.
+If no iteration was done or the KPI didn't move, the real impact of the work clearly shows.
 - Visual Bias
-  - Agile roadmaps create a bias towards sprint-based releases and towards true iterations towards a measured goal.
+  - Agile roadmaps create a bias towards sprint-based releases, and reminders to create true iterations chasing a measured goal.
 Today's roadmaps reward product managers for finishing an epic.
 Roadmaps of the future will reward product managers for iterating.

 ### The Components